Skip to Content

 It may take time to find what works for you.
 Go slow and be prepared that you might meet resistance or lose motivation from time to time.
 Be ready to persevere, be kind to yourself and don’t despair when it goes wrong.

-If you lose your mojo, just take a break for today and carry on tomorrow.
+If you lose your mojo and don’t feel motivated to declutter that’s ok.
+It rarely has to be done all in one go.
+Just take a break for today and carry on tomorrow.

-How to find the motivation to declutter your home
+12 ways to get motivated to declutter your home

 IF YOU LIKED THIS ARTICLE